LiewKuanYung/Task-Manager-Flask/README.md

 Check out [pip3-is-not-recognized-as-an-internal-or-external-command](https://stackoverflow.com/questions/55876467/pip3-is-not-recognized-as-an-internal-or-external-command-operable-program-or)

+After installed, you can initiate virtualenv like this
+- go to where you want create django app on that folder.
+- then run this command on command prompt : `python -m virtualenv .` (eg. C:\Users\gshiv\Desktop\django>python -m virtualenv .)
+- Don't forget the "dot" because that indicates path, which refers to current path.

 ## Issue 2 (5:42): activate env

 The _source_ command is for linux or Poisix, not really for windows <br>